kubeshop/monokle/docs/compare-sync.md

 Each set of resources can be one of the following:
 - Resources from your local manifest files.
-- Resources from a cluster
+- Resources from a cluster.
 - Resources from the [Preview](helm.md) of a Helm Chart
 - Resources from the [Preview](kustomize.md) of a Kustomization